hlzz/libvot/README.md

     $ cmake ..
     $ make && make test

+Besides, *libvot* supports docker, the popular container technology.
+You can pull the latest auto-build [here](https://hub.docker.com/r/hlzz/libvot/).
+If you encounter any problem building this software on a clean OS, [Dockerfile](Dockerfile) is a minimum ubuntu configuration and a good reference.

 #### Optional Dependencies
 * Boost (>1.55), for serialization, python-binding, etc.
 * OpenCV (>2.4), for feature detector and general utilities for image processing.